internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 ## Mail delivery: TLS with MITM using evil certificate
 The illustration below shows what happens when an attacker performs a man in the middle (MITM) attack and inserts its own certificate into the connection process.

 * Traditional SMTP protocol design does not offer any means for a sending server to automatically verify it communicates with the right server.
-As a result an attacker may fool the sending server to hand over the message to a server under the attackers control.
+As a result an attacker may fool the sending server to hand over the message to a server under the attacker's control.
 This is called a man-in-the-middle attack, because the attacker places the bad server between the sending and the good receiving server.
-* To accieve this the attacker would configure the bad server to identify as the good receiving server.
+* To achieve this the attacker would configure the bad server to identify as the good receiving server.
 It would even use a TLS certificate that identifies with the name of the good server.
 The attacker would then poison the sending servers DNS telling it to go to the bad server whenever it wants to send messages to the good one.
 The fooled server would hand over all messages to the man-in-the-middle server.

 ![](images/dane-example-1-evilcert.png)